 Depending on one’s perspective, surveillance may be a valuable application of IoT or a massive privacy threat – it’s a dual-use technology.
 Proliferating things generate huge volumes of valuable yet often personal information: controlling it is vital to avoid issues.

 Critical infrastructure incidents have potentially catastrophic impacts.
-At a national level, things are increasingly being used to monitor and control electrical power grids, for instance, while organizations have their own critical infrastructure risks.
+At a national level, things are increasingly being used to monitor and control electrical power grids, for instance, while organizations have their own critical corporate infrastructure risks.
 Given their interconnectedness and interdependence, even simple technology failures in critical infrastructure (including design flaws) could easily cause disruption (cascading failure for instance), while deliberate and widespread malware or hacker attacks could be devastating.
-As the Stuxnet incident demonstrated, even air-gapping critical systems is not a total guarantee of their security.
+As the Stuxnet incident demonstrated, even air-gapping critical systems does not totally guarantee their security.

-The standard might usefully address the other yellow and green-zone information risks shown, plus others that we have undoubtedly missed in this analysis (part of the NoticeBored security awareness module on IoT and BYOD security).
+The standard might usefully address the other yellow and green-zone information risks shown, plus others that we have undoubtedly missed in this analysis.

 Some other perspectives on IoT-related [information] risks: